 Absolute Maximum Specifications

-Absolute maximum ratings are those beyond which the device may be damaged.
+Absolute maximum ratings are those beyond which damage to the device may occur.

 Data input voltage